-Mercedes-Benz owners may get a warning on the dashboard stating "Stop vehicle, shift to P, leave the engine running" when the battery charge status is low.
+Mercedes-Benz owners may get a warning on the dashboard stating, "Stop the vehicle, shift to P, leave the engine running" when the battery charge status is low.

-In addition, a battery symbol and exclamation mark display on the instrument cluster when the battery voltage drops below 12.5 volts.
+A battery symbol and exclamation mark are displayed on the instrument cluster when the battery voltage drops below 12.5 volts.
 When this message comes up, various features may be turned off to conserve power.

 This error is caused due to one of the following: